All Episodes

 Why didn't he put them in the grand jury and have them say, no, I'm going to either take the fifth or not cooperate?

-Then go to the chief judge, as DOJ does so often to say we want to give them immunity.
+Then go to the chief judge, as DOJ does so often, to say, we want to give them immunity.

-And once they get in here, now you can tell us whatever you want, you just can't lie to us.
+And once they get in here, now you can tell us whatever you want.

 And it will advance our prosecution.

-That question alone was never properly asked, and as far as I know, not properly answered, at least with a justification.
+That question alone was never properly asked, as far as I know, not properly answered, at least with a justification.

 From a prosecutorial standpoint, that is gross misconduct to just leave people out there because they told you through their attorneys they weren't interested.